 • ensure the correct administration of medication, including injections, and monitor the results of treatment

-• prepare and participate in group and/or one-to-one therapy sessions, both individually and with other health professionals
+• facilitate group and/or one-to-one therapy sessions, such as cognitive behaviour therapy or dialectical behaviour therapy, both individually and with other healthcare professionals

-• organise social events aimed at developing patients' social skills and help to reduce their feelings of isolation
+• organise events aimed at developing patients' social skills and help to reduce their feelings of isolation

-• prepare and maintain patient records and produce care plans and risk assessments
+• develop and implement patient care plans

 Salary

-Income data from Health Careers.
-Figures are intended as a guide only.
+Income figures are intended as a guide only.

 Working hours

-If you work in the community you're more likely to have regular hours, although you may need to carry out on-call duties for emergency situations.
+If you work in the community you're more likely to have regular working hours, although you may need to carry out on-call duties for emergency situations.

 What to expect